ariguillegp/archlinux/installation/install.md

     cryptdevice=UUID=MyDeviceUUID:root root=/dev/mapper/root

-Substitute `device-UUID` with UUID of the `lv-cryptroot` device.
+Substitute `MyDeviceUUID` with UUID of the `lv-cryptroot` device.
+It can be found with:

+    # blkid /dev/vg-data/lv-cryptroot

 Also uncomment the line:

     # GRUB_ENABLE_CRYPTODISK=y